jon42/Obsidian-Vault/Personal/Self Help.md

 - Daniel Lerner & Alan Schlechter, [U Thrive: How to Succeed in College (and Life)](https://www.amazon.com/dp/B01K3WN1Y6/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) (a book aimed towards undergraduates which covers many of the rewirements taught in this course)
+- - Sonja Lyubomirsky, [The How of Happiness: A Scientific Approach to Getting the Life You Want](https://www.amazon.com/How-Happiness-Approach-Getting-Life/dp/0143114956/ref=ed_oe_p) (a great introduction to work in positive psychology and a practical guide to using this work in your daily life)

+- Richard Thaler & Cass Sunstein, [Nudge: Improving Decisions About Health, Wealth, and Happiness](https://www.amazon.com/Nudge-Improving-Decisions-Health-Happiness/dp/014311526X) (a nice introduction to the science of behavior changes and how we can work with some of the glitches of our own minds)